 Genetic factors contribute to depression in about half the people who have it.
 For example, depression is more common among first-degree relatives (particularly in an identical twin) of people with depression.
 Genetic factors can affect the function of substances that help nerve cells communicate (neurotransmitters).
 Serotonin, dopamine, and norepinephrine are neurotransmitters that may be involved in depression.

 Women are more likely than men to experience depression, although the reasons are not entirely clear.
 Of physical factors, hormones are the ones most involved.
 Changes in hormone levels can cause mood changes shortly before menstruation (as part of premenstrual syndrome Premenstrual Syndrome (PMS) Premenstrual syndrome (PMS) is a group of physical and psychologic symptoms that start several days before and usually end a few hours after a menstrual period begins.
 Premenstrual dysphoric... read more ), during pregnancy, and after childbirth.
-Some women become depressed during pregnancy or during the first 4 weeks after giving birth (called baby blues or, if the depression is more serious, postpartum depression Postpartum Depression Postpartum depression is a feeling of extreme sadness and related psychologic disturbances during the first few weeks or months after delivery.
-Women who have had depression are more likely... read more ).
+Some women become depressed during pregnancy or during the first 4 weeks after giving birth (called baby blues or, if the depression is more serious, postpartum depression Postpartum Depression Postpartum depression is a feeling of extreme sadness and loss of interest in usual activities during the first few weeks or months after delivery.
+Women who have had depression previously are... read more ).
 Abnormal thyroid function, which is fairly common among women, may also be a factor.

 Depression may occur with or be caused by a number of physical disorders and factors.
 Physical disorders may cause depression directly (as when a thyroid disorder Overview of the Thyroid Gland The thyroid is a small gland, measuring about 2 inches (5 centimeters) across, that lies just under the skin below the Adam’s apple in the neck.
 The two halves (lobes) of the gland are connected... read more affects hormone levels) or indirectly (as when rheumatoid arthritis Rheumatoid Arthritis (RA) Rheumatoid arthritis is an inflammatory arthritis in which joints, usually including those of the hands and feet, are inflamed, resulting in swelling, pain, and often destruction of joints.... read more causes pain and disability).
 Often, a physical disorder both directly and indirectly causes depression.
 For example, AIDS Acquired immunodeficiency syndrome (AIDS) Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and can cause acquired immunodeficiency syndrome (AIDS).
 HIV is transmitted... read more may cause depression directly if the human immunodeficiency virus (HIV), which causes AIDS, damages the brain.
 AIDS may cause depression indirectly by having an overall negative effect on the person’s life.